 Having never managed to stay in the division before and been in the relegation zone at Christmas, the Eagles' form in the second half of the campaign saw them finish in 11th place under Tony Pulis and achieve a second successive season in the Premier League for the first time ever.
 Following Alan Pardew's appointment as manager after Neil Warnock departed, they went one better in 2014/15 and finished the campaign in the top half of the table in 10th spot.

-In December 2015 it was announced that Americans David Blitzer and Josh Harris had invested in the club, making up a new ownership structure alongside chairman Steve Parish, and that season ended with the Eagles once again returning to Wembley, this time in the FA Cup.
-The semi-final brought about a rematch with Watford which Palace won 2-1, and once again they would come across a familiar foe when they took on Manchester United in the final, but they beaten 2-1 after extra-time as they finished runners-up for a second time.
+In December 2015 it was announced that Americans David Blitzer and Josh Harris had invested in the club, making up a new ownership structure alongside chairman Parish, and that season ended with the Eagles once again returning to Wembley, this time in the FA Cup.
+The semi-final brought about a rematch with Watford which Palace won 2-1, and once again they would come across a familiar foe when they took on Manchester United in the final, but they beaten 2-1 after extra-time to finish runners-up for a second time.

 The following campaign saw Pardew dismissed just before Christmas with Palace's Premier League status in jeapody, but survival specialist Sam Allardyce came in and managed to beat the drop once again, to seal the Eagles' spot in the top-flight for a record fifth successive season.